Tiz314/Encryption-Decryption-scripts/README.md

 2- Encryption of the txt file
 3- Decryption of the txt file

-They're just some simple scripts that include already the instructions.
-Nothing special. :)
+They're just some simple scripts that include already the instructions. :)